Friday, January 16, 2009

 A True Drop Attack: This has happened once.
 I was walking along... and then I wasn't.
 I fell backwards hard.
 There was no rotational vertigo.
 I just fell.
 Hit my head too.

 At this point this super fun stew of symptoms has finally pushed me to the edge where I am willing to address it through destructive means.
 At first I tried all the other standard treatments I am aware of : diuretics, allergy shots, lifestyle changes, trigger avoidance, Meniett Device.
-I have not tried sac shunt or decompression, or have i tried antivirals.
+I have not tried sac shunt or decompression, nor have i tried antivirals.
 I wish I had tried antivirals, but that time is in the past now.

 Tuesday, December 30, 2008